|

 (Significant Silence EP), Andi joined the band full time and the

 new look 100 Bullets Back was born.
+The

 band played a number of gigs throughout the first half of 2003 including